Wood species

 Types of mulberry

-The mulberry is a tree of the genus Morus The cereus grows in temperate and subtropical regions of Europe, Asia, Africa and North America.
-It is also known as agud, mur, frăgar or iagud.
-More than 10 species belonging to the genus Morus have been identified, most of which are native to Asia.
-The best known are Morus alba (white dud), Morus nigra (black mulberry) and Morus rubra (red mullet).
+Mulberry is a tree of the genus Morus wax grows in temperate and subtropical regions of Europe, Asia, Africa and North America.
+In Europe it is also known as agud, mur, frăgar or iagud.
+More than 10 species have been identified in the genus Morus, most of which are native to Asia.
+The best known are Morus alba (white dud), Morus nigra (black mulberry) and Morus rubra (red dud).

-Morus alba is native to China and was brought to Europe by the Greeks and Romans, the craft of silkworm rearing in these places dating back to those times.
-The fruit is white, but there are sources that claim some can make red or purple fruit.
-The leaves of the white mulberry are used as food for silkworms.
+Morus alba is native to China and was brought to Europe by the Greeks and Romans, the silkworm farming craft in these parts dating back to those times.
+The fruit is white, but sources claim that some can make red or purple fruit.
+The leaves of the white mulberry are used as silkworm food.
 In China and Japan, where it comes from, mulberry wood is used to make furniture, tea boxes, mirror frames and other small objects.

 mulberry bowl